Military Divorce in New York

 The nature of these actions is quite different from the typical divorce because the service member has various other duties and obligations to the service and to command.
 Another quirk of this set of laws and rules is that military pension can be lost, as can a military career, for domestic violence conviction.
 You need representation that knows all of this, and far more.
 With luck, you also want someone who can establish a working relationship with your Commander if it becomes necessary.

-If you are a military service member or a spouse of a military service member and wish to discuss divorce, custody or child support issues, Contact Diana, or call at 315-565-2760.
+If you are a military service member or a spouse of a military service member and wish to discuss divorce, custody or child support issues, contact Diana through the form below, email at firstname.lastname@example.org, or call/text at 315-565-2760.